-Botox injections usually occur in your surgeon’s office.
-Your surgeon uses a needle to inject small amounts of Botox into your skin tissue.
+Injections usually occur in your surgeon’s office.
+Your surgeon uses a needle to inject small amounts into your skin tissue.
 The amount of injections depends upon a few different factors such as the extent of the treatable area.

 Following the Procedure